nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 ![top tube bag in place](img/top-tube-bag.jpg) *extended steerer with top tube bag in place*

+Possibly all this indicates that I should have bought the size XL frame, but from memory the standover height seemed a bit too high, and that's pretty important for comfort too.

+### Inner Bar Ends

 I also have a couple of [inner bar ends](https://bikepacking.com/gear/adding-alt-hand-positions-to-flat-bars/) which are just cheap 150mm "classic bar ends" from BBB, with a pair of very cheap flexi rubber grips forced over them (try some compressed air down the hole in the end)